bradleyxbryant/bradleyxbryant/README.md

 bradleyxbryant@gmail.com

-> “I use analytics to improve planning, strengthen operations, and help teams make smarter decisions.”
+> “I use analytics to improve planning and help teams make smarter decisions.”